opensoars/f_/readme.md

 Asynchronous Node.js made easier.

 ### Problem to be solved;
+Write asynchronous Node.js programs without ending up with hard to maintain 'cristmas tree' code.
+So we won't end up in (callback) hell!

 Every (good) Node program is mainly written asynchronously.
 Ofcourse smaller tasks in larger asynchronous tasks will be synchronous.
 Some examples are:
 * String concatenation
 * Simple equation solving